jacebenson/cedar/docs/implementation-docs/api-extensionless-imports.md

 transpile the code.

-At this point, when I'm in `packages/internal/src/build/api.ts`, I'm working with code that used for both `dev` and `build`.
+At this point, when I'm in `packages/internal/src/build/api.ts`, I'm working with code that's used for both `dev` and `build`.
 So whatever changes I make here will fix them both.

 To support extensionless imports I need to tell babel how to resolve them.